att-innovate/firework/README.md

     type:   MOBILE
 ```

-First up, we serialize the `AddressBook` message's only field:
+First up, we encode the `AddressBook` message's only field:

 ```
 repeated Person people = 1;
 ```

 We see that its field number is **1**, and referring to the table in the *Message Structure* section of the <a href="https://developers.google.com/protocol-buffers/docs/encoding">Encoding</a> page, its wire type is **2** (length-delimited) since the value's type is an embedded message (i.e., a `Person`).
-Now we have the components needed to determine the value of the field's key to be varint encoded.
-First, we left shift the binary representation of the field number three times giving us `0b00001000`, and `OR`ing this value with the binary representation of the wire type gives us the value: `0b00001010` (or `0a` in hex, **10** in decimal).
-Next we varint encode this value giving us our encoded key.
+With this information, we're now ready to generate the value of the field's key and subsequently encode it as a varint.
+Left shifting the field number three times gives us `0b00001000`, and `OR`ing this value with the wire type produces the key's value of `0b00001010` (or `0a` in hex, `10` in decimal).
+Varint encoding this value next will give us our encoded key, the first data to be written when serializing our message.

-Recall that base 128 varints use the <a href="https://en.wikipedia.org/wiki/Most_significant_bit">MSB</a> of each byte to indicate whether it's the final byte of data; this means the largest value a single byte of varint data can represent is **127** (i.e., `0b01111111` for the final byte and `0b11111111` for every other byte).
-With this in mind, the varint encoding algorithm can be described as follows:
+Recall that base 128 varints use the <a href="https://en.wikipedia.org/wiki/Most_significant_bit">MSB</a> of each byte to indicate whether it's the final byte of data; this means the largest value a single byte of varint data can represent is **127** (i.e., `0b01111111` for the final byte and `0b11111111` for any other byte).
+With this in mind, the varint encoding algorithm can be described as follows (note, negative integers are treated as very large positive numbers):

 *Is the value of this integer less than 128?
-If yes, append a `0b0` to the least significant 7 bits, and this gives you the final byte of data.
-Otherwise, append a `0b1` to the least significant 7 bits, and this gives you the next byte of data.
+If yes, append a `0b0` to the least significant 7 bits, and this produces the final byte of data.
+Otherwise, append a `0b1` to the least significant 7 bits, and this produces the next byte of data.
 Right shift the integer 7 times and repeat from the beginning.*

-Since the value (**10**) is less than **128**, our varint encoded key (in hex) is simply `0a`.
+Turning back to our example, since the value of our key (**10**) is less than **128**, we append a `0b0` to the least significant 7 bits giving us our 1-byte varint encoded key, `0a` in hex.
+(Note, I'll use hex notation for all encoded data from this point forward.)

-Next we encode the field's value.
-For length-delimited fields, encoded values consist of two parts: a varint encoded length followed by the specified number of bytes of data.
-Since this field's type is an embedded message, the value's length corresponds to the size of the encoded `Person` message.
-As I'll demonstrate later, the compiler-generated code caches the sizes of fields of a message as an optimization during serialization, so I'll just tell you that the `Person` message with the values above results in **47 bytes** of encoded data.
-You can confirm this size after we've serialized all its fields.
-Since **47** is less than **128**, our varint encoded length (in hex) is simply `2f`.
-The next 47 bytes of the length-delimited value are the encoded bytes of the individual fields of our embedded `Person` message in ascending field number.
+Next we encode the field's value, an embedded `Person` message.
+For length-delimited fields, encoded values consist of two parts: a varint encoded *length* followed by the specified number of *bytes of data*.
+The length in this case corresponds to the size of the encoded `Person` message.
+As I'll demonstrate later, the compiler-generated code caches the sizes of populated fields of a message as an optimization during serialization, so I'll just tell you that the `Person` message with the values above results in 47 bytes of encoded data.
+You can confirm this number after we've serialized all its fields.

+Since **47** is less than **128**, our varint encoded length is simply `2f`.
+The next 47 bytes of the length-delimited value consist of the encoded fields (keys and values) of the embedded `Person` message in ascending field number.

 The first field of our `Person` message is: